Frequently Asked Questions

 Who will I be working alongside?

-Besides the other kitchen volunteers, you will be working with our Food Services Manager, Assistant Food Services Manager, and four college-aged Vineyard Staff kitchen interns.
+Besides the other kitchen volunteers, you will be working with our Food Services Manager, Assistant Food Services Manager, and college-aged Vineyard Staff kitchen interns.

 Who do I contact about volunteering in the kitchen?